Shahdol Lok Sabha constituency

-Shahdol Lok Sabha constituency is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
+Shahdol is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
 This constituency is reserved for the candidates belonging to the Scheduled tribes.
 It covers the entire Anuppur and Umaria districts and parts of Shahdol and Katni districts.

 Assembly segments

 Presently, since the delimitation of parliamentary and legislative assembly constituencies in 2008, Shahdol Lok Sabha constituency comprises the following eight Vidhan Sabha (Legislative Assembly) segments: